arteys/MSLASpheroidStamp/README.md

 Working with molten agar/agarose requires care and, more importantly, speed, so it is better to prepare everything within reach in advance
 1. Set the pipette to 50 µl
 2. Melt the agar/agarose solution, preferably bring it to a boil
-3. In a laminar flow cabinet, pour the agarose into the tub for the multichannel pipette
+3. In a laminar flow hood, pour the agarose into the tub for the multichannel pipette
 4. Use the pipette to transfer 50 µl into the two columns of the plate and immediately place a stamp in these columns.
 Make sure that the stamp is fully inserted (there is a tab on it centring it in the well, make sure it is inserted).
 It is necessary to do everything as quickly as possible, so that the gel does not freeze in the spouts of the dispenser
 5. Pour two more columns, set the stamp, repeat until all the stamps are installed
 6. Wait for the gel to solidify (10-15 minutes, depending on agar/agarose and room temperature)